Paul Meade – Artistic Director

 Film and Television include: Alarm by Gerry Stembridge, Rebellion, Acceptable Risk, The Clinic and Whistleblower for RTE, The Tudors for BBC, Lassie for Classic Media Productions, Love is the Drug for RTE, Quando for Paradox Pictures, Making Ends Meet for Indie Films, Rebel Heart, BBC, On Home Ground for RTE.

 Gill joined Gúna Nua Theatre as Executive Producer in 2018.
 Since then Gúna Nua has produced the critically acclaimed Bread Not Profits, by Mike Finn, at Cleeve’s Factory, Limerick, in April 2019, a national and international tour of the award-winning The Morning After the Life Before by Ann Blake, and in 2020, Appropriate by Sarah-Jane Scott at the Origins 1st Irish Theatre Festival in New York.
-Gill is currently producing Gúna Nua’s reading of ‘Stronger’ with a live webinar, at Dublin Theatre Festival 2020 .
+Gill produced Gúna Nua’s production of ‘Stronger’ by Geoff Power, for the Dublin Theatre Festival 2021.

 Gill previously produced the sell-out Lunatic, There I Go, at the Civic Theatre in 2018, her own stage adaptation of Hanna Greally’s Bird’s Nest Soup for Floating World Productions as part of First Fortnight Festival.
 Prior to that Gill produced Green Street, the sell-out hit of Dublin Fringe Festival 2012, a site-specific production set in Dublin’s Green Street Courthouse and written also by Gill with Sarah Binchy, Geoff Power and Pauline Shanahan.